How to Overcome Anxiety in Children and Teens

 What is meant by Anxiety in Children?

-Anxiety can take many forms, including generalized anxiety (excessive worry about a number of things), phobia, or social anxiety disorder.
-Anxiety is more common in children and teens than adults because their brains are still developing.
+Anxiety can take many forms, including generalized anxiety (excessive worry about a number of things), phobias, or social anxiety disorder.
+Anxiety is more common in children and teens than in adults because their brains are still developing.
 Anxiety in children is more severe these days due to the increased pressure on children in school, with many having homework every night.
 Anxiety can be a debilitating experience for anyone, but when it is experienced by children and teens who are still developing their coping mechanisms, anxiety may lead to disrupted sleep patterns or family problems.

 How to recognize Anxiety in Children?

-Anxiety takes on many different forms depending on the age of the person that has it but there are also several signs you may notice if your child or teen suffers from Anxiety: Mood swings, irritability, poor concentration, fatigue- just to name a few!
+Anxiety takes on many different forms depending on the age of the person that has it, but there are also several signs you may notice if your child or teen suffers from anxiety: Mood swings, irritability, poor concentration, fatigue-just to name a few!
 You should be able to identify this based on your child or teen’s behavior and their physical characteristics.

 What Causes Anxiety in Children?